 (3) Smith, K. Annabelle.
 “When Lettuce Was a Sacred Sex Symbol.”
 Smithsonian.com, Smithsonian Institution, 16 July 2013, www.smithsonianmag.com/arts-culture/when-lettuce-was-a-sacred-sex-symbol-12271795/.

-If you love this recipe share it.
-Also connect with me on social media.
+If you love this recipe please share it.
+Also, follow us on social media.